-Results from the I-O model show that 12.8% of CO2 emissions (and, therefore 12.8% of gross revenue under carbon pricing) is attributable to local, state, and federal governments.
+Results from the I-O model show that 12.8% of CO2 emissions (and, therefore 12.8% of gross revenue in the carbon tax simulation) is attributable to local, state, and federal governments.
 These entities face higher prices when providing public services.
-In addition, 44% of health care services - ostensibly household consumption in PCE accounting - are, in fact, paid by governments (primarily through Medicare and Medicaid).33 I calculate that the government-financed portion of total health sector CO2 emissions averaged 201 MtCO2 per year over 2008-2012, providing ~2.6% of gross revenue.
+In addition, 44% of health care services - ostensibly household consumption in PCE accounting - are, in fact, paid by governments (primarily through Medicare and Medicaid).37 I calculate that the governmentfinanced portion of total health sector CO2 emissions averaged 201 MtCO2 per year from 2008 through 2012, equivalent to ~2.6% of gross revenue.
 All told, governments at all levels ultimately finance about 15% of gross revenue.
 See Table 1 for details.